-Sikhism is one of the youngest world religions in the Eastern world.
-It was established in 16th century India.
-At that time, the dominant religion of the country, Hinduism, was in conflict with one of the newest religions from the West, Islam.
+Sikhism is one of the youngest world religions in the Eastern world, established in 16th-century India.
+At that time, the dominant religion of the country (Hinduism) was in conflict with one of the newest religions from the West (Islam).
 Sikhism developed as an alternate third path for Indians and eventually others around the world as well.
-(Go here for more on Hinduism and here for more on Islam.)

-Due to its religious context, Sikhism has elements of Hinduism and Islam in its beliefs, practices, and traditions.
-Some of its doctrines, such as certain aspects of its teaching on God, reflect Islam more than Hinduism, while other doctrines, such as karma, reflect Hinduism more than Islam.
+Reflecting its religious context, Sikhism incorporates elements of Hinduism and Islam in its beliefs, practices, and traditions.
+Some doctrines, such as certain teachings on God, reflect Islam more than Hinduism, while other doctrines, such as karma, reflect Hinduism more than Islam.
 These characteristics result in a distinct religion, but one which has been heavily influenced by other faiths.

 The ultimate source of authority and doctrine in Sikhism is the sacred book, the Adi Granth.
 In the event of disputes, a council is convened at the Akal Takht ("Throne of the Timeless"), a building facing the Harimandir temple in Amritsar.
 Resolutions passed by this council carry spiritual sanction.